The 10 Cities In Texas With The Highest Divorce Rates For 2026

 • Population 15 Years and Over -> Divorced

-We ranked each of these places by the percentage of divorcees over 15 years of age from highest to lowest.
+We ranked each place by the percentage of divorcees over 15 years of age from highest to lowest.
 We crowned the divorce capital of Texas the place with the highest incidence of divorcees, Hudson.

-And if you're trying to avoid divorce, check out Melissa, the city with the lowest divorce rate in Texas.
+And if you’re trying to avoid divorce, check out Murphy, the city with the lowest divorce rate in Texas.

 Getting Some Closure In Texas After Untying The Know